faisalabujabal/TipCalculator/README.md

 - the application is designed to work on 4" display, but can work on larger displays
 - the hardest part was understanding how to pass the billing amount through view controllers
+- I know the code is a little repitive and I will be fixing that in the coming days

 ## License